some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 The length field of the struct describes the number of bytes of the struct.
-If the length is greater than the length of the struct as specified in the Interface Definition only the bytes specified in the Interface Specification shall interpreted and the other bytes shall be skipped based on the length field.
+If the length is greater than the length of the struct as specified in the Interface Definition only the bytes specified in the Interface Specification shall be interpreted and the other bytes shall be skipped based on the length field.

 This allows for extensible structs which allow better migration of interfaces.